davecg/dsp/05b-python_advanced.md

 ####Q2.
 Find how many different titles there are, and their frequencies:  Ex:  Assistant Professor, Professor

+# assuming you wanted us to correct typo ("professor is biostatistics").
 Counter({'Professor of Biostatistics': 13, 'Assistant Professor of Biostatistics': 12, 'Associate Professor of Biostatistics': 12})